linetonthat/appstore_scraping/README.md

 Basically, Scrapy allows for gently scraping the web, which is what I'm intended here, by creating spiders and sending them out to crawl the app stores.

 ---
-For the time being, I've been busy getting a better understanding of:
+## So far: Learned about:
-*  How to navigate html response using css attributes (when the response is in html).
+*  How to navigate html responses using css attributes.
     - How to deal with multiple classes in css tags to access the right level of data
 *  How to "translate" unicode text with '\r\n\t' and leading and trailing whitespaces
     - Used the .translate() function with the following dictionary: trans_table = {ord(c): None for c in u'\r\n\t'}